Admission Requirements

 https://dental.pacific.edu/dental/academic-programs/pre-dentistry

-Pacific offers accelerated and pre-dental programs, pre-dental advantage (3+3), and pre-dental biological sciences major, to first-time freshmen.
+Pacific offers accelerated pre-dental programs to first-time freshmen.
 Any freshman applicant who selects "pre-dental" from the list of majors on his/her/their application for undergraduate admission is automatically considered for all programs.

 3+3 Bachelor's / DDS

-The program allows for completion of all pre-dental and general education requirements and the courses for a biological sciences or chemistry major in three years (six regular semesters).
-The credit from the first ear of dental school can be used to earn a bachelor's degree, and the DDS degree is earned upon completion of the third year of dental school.
-Students admitted to the pre-dental advantage program who fulfill academic/non-academic requirements outlined on the pre-dental advantage website are guaranteed an interview at the Dugoni School, including:
+The program allows for completion of all pre-dental and general education requirements and the courses for a biological sciences or chemistry degree in three years.
+Students admitted to the pre-dental advantage program who fulfill academic/non-academic requirements are guaranteed an admissions interview at the Dugoni School, including:

 • Complete all pre-dental program course requirements and dental school prerequisites

-• Achieve an overall Grade Point Average of 3.05 or above in coursework from Pacific and other institutions, BBCP (bio, biochem, chemistry, and physics), and Science
+• Achieve a cumulative, science, and BBCP (bio, biochemistry, chemistry, and physics) Grade Point Average of 3.05 or above in coursework from Pacific and other institutions

 • Dental Admissions Test exam scores of 18 or above in all categories